 Using medical marijuana will get you addicted to the drug – Unlike painkillers and other habit forming drugs, Marijuana is generally not considered to be addictive.
 There are some people who have addictive tendencies that may become mentally or physically dependent upon it.

 Medical marijuana is legally approved in 15 states and in one federal district –This includes: Alaska, Arizona, California, Colorado, DC, Hawaii, Maine, Michigan, Montana, Nevada, New Jersey, New Mexico, Oregon, Rhode Island, Vermont and Washington.
 There are caring doctors in all 15 states and in DC that can evaluate your condition and approve you for a medical marijuana card.
+Marijuana has become so popular that they are even selling weed socks now.

 If you have a legally issued medical marijuana card in your state, you will not be prosecuted for possession in your state.
 Users must present their card to law enforcement upon request, and they must abide by DUI laws in their state; you can’t use the medicine and drive while you are on it.
 Federal law still prohibits the use of marijuana for any purpose.
 States that have approved it will not prosecute those who are authorized to use it.